djannot/ecspics/README.md

 --------------

 The Dockerfile can be used to create a Docker container for this web application.

-Just run thw following command in the folder that contains the Dockerfile: docker build -t ecspics .
+Just run the following command in the folder that contains the Dockerfile: docker build -t ecspics .

 Please note that you have to correct the Namespace, EndPoint and Hostname either in the Dockerfile or when running the container.

 RUN
 --------------

-To start the application, run: docker run -d ecspics Or if you want to override the settings for Namespace, EndPoint and Hostname: docker run -d ecspics "-Namespace=ns01 -Hostname=10.10.10.1 -EndPoint=http://namespaces.ecs-local.local:9020"
+To start the application, run: docker run -d ecspics

+Or if you want to override the settings for Namespace, EndPoint and Hostname: docker run -d ecspics "-Namespace=ns01 -Hostname=10.10.10.1 -EndPoint=http://namespaces.ecs-local.local:9020"

 LICENSING